BAT-LZ Out of Hell: Experiments

 \section{Experiments}

 We implemented the \BLZ\ parsing algorithms in C, and ran our experiments on an AMD EPYC 7343, with 32 cores at 1.5 GHz, with a 32 MB cache and 1 TB of RAM.
 We used the repetitive files from Pizza\&Chili ({\tt http://pizzachili.dcc.uchile.cl}) and compared the number of phrases produced by \BLZ\ using different maximum values $c$ for the chains, with the number of phrases produced by LZ (i.e., with no limit $c$).
+We used a classic LZ implementation \cite{KKP13cpm} where the source of each phrase is its lexicographically closest suffix.\footnote{It is likely that using the variant called ``rightmost LZ parse'', which chooses the rightmost source, gives better results because it tends to distribute the uses of the sources more uniformly.
+Such a parse seems to be nontrivial to compute \cite{BP16,EFP23}, however, and we are not aware of practical implementations.}

 As a reference point, we also implemented two simple baselines that obtain a \BLZ\ parse.
 The first, called $\BLZ$1, runs the classic LZ parse and then cuts the phrases at the points where the chain lengths reach $c+1$.
 Since the symbol becomes explicit, its chain length becomes zero and the chain lengths of the symbols referencing it decrease by $c+1$.
 We should then find the new positions that reach $c+1$, and so on.
 It is not hard to see that this laborious postprocessing can be simulated by just adding, to the original $z$ value of LZ, the number of positions $i$ where $C[i] \bmod (c+1) = 0$.